nitya-ar/Worth-the-Watch/README.md

 ## Summary of Findings

-The Value Index ranks streaming platforms based on the return they offer for every dollar spent, factoring in content quality, originality, and catalog size.

-### 1. Apple TV Plus - Ranks first in overall value.
+1. **Apple TV Plus** - Ranks first in overall value.
 Delivers consistently top-rated content at the lowest subscription price.
 A smaller catalog is offset by strong critical acclaim and high efficiency.

-### 2. Netflix - Ranks second.
+2. **Netflix** - Ranks second.
 Leads in original content volume and maintains strong value overall.
 Despite a higher price, its investment in exclusives boosts its performance.

-### 3. Amazon Prime Video - Ranks third.
+3. **Amazon Prime Video** - Ranks third.
 Offers the largest catalog by far with thousands of titles per dollar.
 However, average ratings and fewer originals limit its overall value.

-### 4. Max - Ranks fourth.
+4. **Max** - Ranks fourth.
 Known for high-quality content but has fewer titles and originals than competitors.
 The subscription price outweighs the depth of its library.

-### 5. Hulu - Ranks last.
+5. **Hulu** - Ranks last.
 Has the most expensive plan with modest catalog size and minimal original content.
 Provides the lowest return for cost.

 ## Recommendations

-### Combine Apple TV Plus and Netflix - This duo delivers maximum value.
+**Combine Apple TV Plus and Netflix** - This duo delivers maximum value.
 Apple TV Plus offers prestige at a low cost, while Netflix brings a broad slate of original content.

-### Use Amazon Prime Video as your core service - Best for general variety and volume.
+**Use Amazon Prime Video as your core service** - Best for general variety and volume.
 Add other platforms to complement originality or critical acclaim.

-### Subscribe to Netflix solo if you want originals - No platform outperforms Netflix in exclusive content.
+**Subscribe to Netflix solo if you want originals** - No platform outperforms Netflix in exclusive content.
 Ideal for users who want the latest shows first.

-### Skip Hulu unless it comes in a bundle - Standalone value is weak.
+**Skip Hulu unless it comes in a bundle** - Standalone value is weak.
 Only worthwhile if part of a discounted package.

-### Use Max as a seasonal subscription - Great for specific high-quality shows.
+**Use Max as a seasonal subscription** - Great for specific high-quality shows.
 Subscribe when needed, cancel when content runs out.

-### Pick Apple TV Plus for top value - Best all-around option.
+**Pick Apple TV Plus for top value** - Best all-around option.
 Balances low cost with critically acclaimed content.

 ## Medium Article